kostasl/IntervalTimerbjj/README.md

 It is designed to run on a Raspberry Pi Zero connected to a display with sound.
 To avoid the need to use a mouse and keyboard or touchscreen,  the timer reads input from a  button connected  (through pull_up) to GPIO pin 21.
 The  main idea was to keep this simple so anyone can use who is running the class.
 In this spirit this is  timer has a single button that is used to start and stop/reset.
+With the addition of a AM2302 Sensor connected to GPIO pin 4, the timer also displays the room's temperature and humidity.

 The timer has two countdown states, going from active (fight round) countdown, and then to a rest period countdown before the next round countdown initiates.
 It keeps track of the number of cycles/Rounds and displays it on the main interface.
 It makes a warning beeps during the last 10sec before countdown in either state is due.